 Location of tar gets Rationale/purpose 1.
 Weekly Review forms on PebblePad Short Term 1-2 priority short term targets identified in partnership between the trainee and mentor for focus during the week.
 These arise from lesson observations and are reviewed at weekly review meetings.
 2. Lesson observation forms (2 per week) Short Term Granular targets identified at the weekly review are the key focus for identified lessons.
 Key areas for development arising from the lesson inform the targets for the following week.
 3. School Reports Medium Term Mentors periodically (3 times per year) identify medium term areas for development.
-These targets inform those prioritised for the transition plans.
-4. University of Worcester Career Entry Profile (UWCEP) Long Term The University of Worcester career Profile (UWCEP) is emailed to employing schools and includes targets for the start of the Early Career phase.
+4. Career Entry Profile (CEP) Long Term The Career Entry Profile (CEP) is emailed to employing schools and includes targets for the start of the Early Career phase.